This blog post was updated on September 28, 2022.

 Personal Items to Pack

-As the name implies, personal items are personal.
+As the name implies, personal items are…well, personal!
 What one family or individual might need may not apply to others and vice versa.
-Here are some ideas for things that you may need when traveling (we’ve included spaces on the PDF for you to fill in your own most-used travel items).
+Here are some ideas for things that you may need when traveling.

 - Chargers for all electronics